Regular colored graphs of positive degree: Schemes

-The \emph{scheme $\tilde G$ of a core $\hat G$} is obtained by replacing each maximal proper chains of $\hat G$ by the corresponding \emph{chain-vertex}.
-Since maximal proper chains are vertex disjoint this can be done independently for each chain.
-Observe that in the case $D=3$, this operation would not have been well defined if single $(D-1)$-dipoles were considered as chains.
-This is why we restrict our attention to maximal \emph{proper} chains.
+A scheme is \emph{reduced} if: \begin{itemize} \item it is melon free, \item the left (and right) half-edges of any chain-vertex are not matched together into a non-root edge (they can however be matched in the root edge), \item the left (or right) half-edges of any chain-vertex or $(D-1)$-dipole are not matched both at the same time to the left (or right) half-edges of any other chain-vertex or $(D-1)$-dipole. \end{itemize} \end{definition}

-By construction, the scheme of a colored graph is reduced.
-Observe moreover that we do not associate any chain-vertex to a twister: even if a core contains twister made of many $(D-1)$-dipoles, these dipoles remains as such in the scheme.
-In particular a reduced scheme can contain twisters.
+\begin{definition} The \emph{scheme $\tilde G$ of a melon-free colored graph $\hat G$} is obtained by replacing each maximal proper chain of $\hat G$ by the corresponding \emph{chain-vertex} (since maximal proper chains are vertex disjoint this can be done independently for each chain). \end{definition}